IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #handling-a-push-notification-ios}
 {: ios}

 Push notifications are handled by the native iOS framework directly.
-Depending on your application lifecycle, different methods will be called by the iOS framework.
+Depending on your application lifecycle, different methods are called by the iOS framework.
 {: ios}

-For example if a simple notification is received while the application is running, **AppDelegate**'s `didReceiveRemoteNotification` will be triggered:
+For example, if a simple notification is received while the application is running, **AppDelegate**'s `didReceiveRemoteNotification` is triggered:
 {: ios}

 ```swift